johnvenkiah/CI_PP5_John_Venkiah/docs/testing/TESTING.md

 *As a user, I can view the products added to my cart by clicking the cart icon or by adding an item to the cart*

-Passed testing of this user story is displayed in user story 13.
-I have included a GIF file below displaying the actions:
+Passed testing of this user story is displayed in user story 13, where adding the item caused the toast to appear.
+I have included a GIF file below displaying the actions.

+**Actions:**

 - Clicking on the Cart icon in the navbar
 - Being shown the Cart page